Techtonica/curriculum/roles-in-tech/developer-advocate.md

 ### Challenge

-Make a group of 4-5 and practice different skills.
+Make a group of 4-5 .
 Perform the Group Disscussion among yourself.
+Group Disscussion can be on any topic.
+It will enhance your speaking skills.
+Practice soft skills by regular interraction with different people.
+Attend Conferences and meetups of different community and share the experience with each other.

 ### Supplemental Materials